INDA-HR/python_sdk/docs/JobAdManagementApi.md

 Add JobAd

  This method adds a job advertisement to *indexname* and assigns it a *JobAdID* (namely, a Unique Universal ID or UUID4).
 This method requires an application/json as content type body.
 On the right, we provide an example of input structure; further details are available in dedicated sections.
 Note that it is mandatory for users to have previously added information about the employer through the  [Add Company](https://api.inda.ai/hr/docs/v2/#operation/add_company__POST) method; the returned *ID* is the required *EmployerID* of job advertisement data.
 Obviously, one may skip this step if employer company data already exists.
 Furthermore, also *Skills* is a required field, since it is necessary to perform the  [Match Resume](https://api.inda.ai/hr/docs/v2/#operation/match_resumes__POST).
 Users may leverage the [Extract Skills from JobAd](https://api.inda.ai/hr/docs/v2/#operation/extract_skills_from_jobad__POST) method and allow INDA to automatically extract skills by analyzing the job advertisement data.
 It is **highly recommended** to validate the retrieved skills before injecting them to *Add JobAd* requests.
+Entities among skills, job titles and languages are automatically mapped by INDAto the adopted knowledge base, so that users can leverage on standardized values.Original values and entity IDs are available in *Details.RawValues* and *Details.Code*, respectively.

 ### Example